jake-knerr/chess/README.md

 > Why only permit type, or universal selectors in globals?
 Since globals apply default styling document-wide, more specific styling should easily override them.
 Type, attribute, and universal selectors have low CSS specificity; class based rules defined later in the document can easily override them.

 > Why allow type and attribute selectors when other CSS naming schemas do not?
-To avoid adding a large number of style classes and rules to the document merely to follow an abstraction.
+To avoid adding a large number of style classes and rules to the document merely to follow the component abstraction.
 Avoid blindly adhering to abstractions.

 ```css
 /* avoid - specificity too high */